AmirMEdris/Facial-Expression-Recognition/README.md

  ### Master_notebook.ipynb
   - Import all necessary libraries and modules to use and manipulate image data as well as build  models
   - For ease of use, multiple functions are declared at the top of the notebook
-  - Look at Regular and Infected Cells to look for visual differences
-  - Look at dataset's class distribtuions and use to build a dummy classifier model
+  - Look at dataset's class distribtuions
   - Prepare both complicated and simple CNN models to see how well they perform classfications, try different hyperparamters to optimize performance.
   - Compare Models' performances on evaluation metrics and select the best performing model
   - Select Final model and test for overfitting, correct for overfitting accordingly